jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-05 commands-content-changes.md

         - [2020-05-18 Done Content Changes for Commands Chapter](#2020-05-18-done-content-changes-for-commands-chapter)
         - [2020-08-07 Done Content Changes for Commands Chapter](#2020-08-07-done-content-changes-for-commands-chapter)
         - [2020-07-24 Done Reformulating Commands Chapter](#2020-07-24-done-reformulating-commands-chapter)

+### TODO

+#### 2022-02-11 Commands Main Concepts Content Changes

+- [x] "contained in a square" => "contained in another command symbol"
+- [x] "Prototype":
+    - [x] May be using the word prototype wrong in relation to commands.
+    - [x] For objects the word prototype means a copy of another object, used as a sort of substitute for a class.
+    - [x] Function prototype might be something different: the publics of a command / its interface / parameters' types, names and return value.
+    - [x] Might avoid the word prototype for its ambiguous meaning that seems to depend on context.
+- [x] May make images in "How Command References Work" a bit more to the point.
+- [x] Adding solid, dashed and dotted line pictures where they are mentioned in the Introduction section.
+- [ ] Command interfaces not covered, while dotted lines seem mentioned near the top of the article.

 ### Postponed